-The Gulf of Mexico provides important habitat for such rare and beautiful marine species as Atlantic bluefin tuna, blue marlin, white marlin, sailfish, and leatherback sea turtles.
-Their dependence on the Gulf of Mexico exposes them to a common threat—surface longline fishing.
+The Gulf of Mexico and western Atlantic Ocean provide important habitats for rare and beautiful marine species including bluefin tuna, sailfish, and leatherback sea turtles.
+But their dependence on these waters exposes them to a common threat—surface longline fishing.

 A Wasteful Fishing Practice

-Surface longlines have caused significant environmental problems in the Gulf of Mexico since they were introduced commercially in the 1960s.
-The gear consists of hundreds of baited hooks suspended from a heavy monofilament mainline suspended in the water column by buoys.
-Commercial fishermen set out surface longlines that average 30 miles in length to catch yellowfin tuna and swordfish.
-Unfortunately, this equipment is known to catch and kill more than 80 types of non-target animals including depleted blue and white marlin, sharks, leatherback and loggerhead sea turtles, and bluefin tuna.
-Bluefin face a particular threat because the Gulf of Mexico is the only known spawning area for the western population of this important fish.
+Surface longlines have caused significant environmental problems since they were commercially introduced in the 1960s.
+Hundreds of baited hooks hang from a heavy monofilament mainline are suspended near the surface of the water column by buoys.
+Commercial fishermen set out these surface longlines extending up to 40 miles in length to catch swordfish, yellowfin tuna, and other tunas.
+But this equipment incidentally catches and kills more than 80 types of non-target animals, including depleted bluefin tuna and loggerhead sea turtles.
+Bluefin in the Gulf of Mexico face a particular threat because it is the only known spawning area for the western population of this important fish.
+The Atlantic surface longline fishery that also operates in these waters has exceeded its annual bluefin quota by as much as 218 percent in recent years.

-Longlining even wastes the desired species.
-For every legal swordfish kept, more than one illegal, juvenile swordfish is discarded.
+Surface longlining even wastes the targeted species.
+For every legal swordfish caught kept in the Gulf, more than one undersized juvenile swordfish is discarded.
 Of those thrown back, only 23 percent survive.

 Imperiled Ocean Wildlife

-Among the most remarkable animals on the planet, bluefin can reach 1,500 pounds, complete trans-Atlantic migrations and dive to depths of more than 3,000 feet.
-Unfortunately, overfishing, spurred by the growing demand for sushi, has severely depleted their numbers.
+One of the most remarkable animals on the planet, bluefin tuna can reach 1,500 pounds, complete trans-Atlantic migrations, and dive to depths of more than 4,000 feet.
+Unfortunately, overfishing, spurred by the growing demand for sushi, has depleted their numbers.
 Scientists estimate that the population of western Atlantic bluefin has declined by 64 percent since 1970.
-Sharks, blue marlin, sailfish, sea turtles, and other marine life harmed by Gulf surface longlines have also experienced dramatic declines.

 Earlier Protective Efforts

-NMFS has enacted regulations to reduce harmful interactions between surface longlines and bluefin and other non-target ocean wildlife such as sea turtles, marlin, and sharks.
-These measures, some in effect since 1982, included a prohibition on targeting bluefin tuna in the Gulf of Mexico, bait restrictions, and, recently, mandates on hook shape, strength, and size.
-Even with those regulations, the surface longlines still catch and kill far too many undersized, unwanted, and protected marine animals.
-In fact, this equipment catches more bluefin tuna now than before 1982.
-Since reproductively mature bluefin represent a substantial number of these mortalities, this incidental catch poses a serious threat to the long-term survival of western Atlantic bluefin population.
+In the past, the National Oceanic and Atmospheric Administration’s Fisheries Service, or NOAA Fisheries, enacted regulations to reduce harmful encounters between surface longlines and nontarget ocean wildlife including bluefin tuna.
+These measures, some in effect since 1982, included a prohibition on targeting bluefin in the Gulf of Mexico, closing areas to surface longlines, restricting certain types of bait, and, recently, mandating a specific type of hook shape, strength, and size.
+But even with these regulations, surface longlines still catch and kill far too many undersized, unwanted, and protected marine animals.
+In fact, this equipment catches more bluefin tuna in the Gulf now than it did prior to 1982.
+A recent report from NOAA Fisheries showed that the surface longline fishery in the Gulf of Mexico and Atlantic wasted almost 25 percent of the entire U.S. bluefin tuna quota.
+Since reproductively mature bluefin represent a substantial number of these mortalities, this incidental catch poses a serious threat to their long-term survival.